PCIC: Cylindrical Volume Moment Calculation and Interface Reconstruction for Sub-Grid Modeling in Volume of Fluid Methods: Method for Calculating Volume Moments of Cylinders Clipping Polyhedra

-To begin with, we restrict our study to polyhedra that lie above the $xy$-plane, i.e., the domain $\Omega$ under consideration is the $z \ge 0$ halfspace.
+Based on the value of $\beta$, the surface $\mathcal{S}$ can either be an elliptic cylinder ($\beta > 0$), or a hyperbolic cylinder ($\beta < 0$).
+This analysis is restricted to polyhedra that lie above the $xy$-plane, i.e., the domain $\Omega$ under consideration is the $z \ge 0$ halfspace.
 Under this restriction, the $z$-coordinate of every point of $\tilde{\mathcal{S}}$ is positive, hence the surface can be parametrized by a single-valued function of $x$ and $y$.

-\subsection{First divergence theorem application and projection}
+\subsubsection{First Divergence Theorem Application and Projection}

-The definition of $\mathcal{S}$ provided by \Cref{eq:defS,def:phi} does not affect the results of the first application of the divergence theorem detailed in \Cref{sec:fondation}.
+The definition of $\mathcal{S}$ provided by Eqs.~\eqref{eq:defS} and~\eqref{def:phi} does not affect the results of the first application of the divergence theorem detailed in Section~\ref{sec:fondation}.
 Similarly, the resulting two-dimensional integral can be split into the contribution of the clipped planar faces $\smash{\cup_i\hat{\mathcal{F}}_i}$ and of the clipped cylinder surface $\tilde{\mathcal{S}}$, and the first moments are then given by